dai-shi/waku/README.md

 Each layout and page in Waku is composed of a React component hierarchy.

 It begins with a server component at the top of the tree.
-Then at points down the hierarchy, you'll eventually import a component that needs client component APIs.
+Then at points down the hierarchy, you’ll eventually import a component that needs client component APIs.
 Mark this file with a `'use client'` directive at the top.
 When imported into a server component, it will create a server-client boundary.
-Below this point in the component hierarchy, all imported components are hydrated and will run in the browser as well.
+Below this point, all imported components are hydrated and will run in the browser as well.

 Server components can be rendered below this boundary, but only via composition (e.g., `children` props).
-Together they form [a new "React server" layer](https://github.com/reactwg/server-components/discussions/4) that runs _before_ the traditional "React client" layer with which you're already familiar.
+Together they form [a new “React server” layer](https://github.com/reactwg/server-components/discussions/4) that runs _before_ the traditional “React client” layer with which you’re already familiar.

 Client components are server-side rendered as SSR is separate from RSC.
 See the [linked diagrams](https://github.com/reactwg/server-components/discussions/4) for a helpful visual.